16 May 2012

 I did my research too.

 Before I go on any further, I need everyone reading this to know something.
-I told myself after being treated so crappy at my last “job”, I would never go back to working for a company that was not passionate about their employees, their service or product, and you could see it in everything they did.
+I told myself after being treated so crappy at my last “job”, I would never go back to working for a company that was not passionate about their employees, their service and/or product, and you could see it in everything they did.
+Also, it was important to me for a company to invest in their employees, and give them the tools to succeed – because they wanted them to.
 I was completely happy running a successful small business, and was not really looking to find a job.
 I did my research.
 I knew several people who worked at Ford, some of them are friends, and some I have met through social media, and have been to many events with them.
 You could tell they loved what they were doing.
 In meeting with the folks from ICUC, I could tell they loved what they did, and were excited to be working with Ford, and to have me on board.

 Signed.
 Sealed.
 Delivered.

-April 18th, I officially signed on with ICUC Moderation.
-I was the new Senior Community Management Consultant to Ford Canada.
+April 18th, I officially signed on with ICUC Social.
+I was the new Senior Community Manager for Ford Canada.
 I would have 3 other community managers working for me, as well as a support staff.
 The kicker… I would be starting right away.

 Have you been watching Twitter?

 I arrived home and Wendy gave me a big hug.
 She said “you have a ton of messages to respond to”.
 I sat down at my desk, and started going through them all.
 I answered each and every one of them.
+Not one mention was missed.
 Everyone was so awesome.
 The messages kept pouring in for the next few days.
 Wendy posted it on Facebook.
 My timeline exploded.
 Her timeline exploded.
-Our analytics guys said to me at our next meeting “wow, you got a lot of attention over the last few days”.
+Our awesome analytics team at Nexalogy Environics said to me at our next meeting “wow, you got a lot of attention over the last few days”.

 Who’s Yer Daddy.

-When Wendy and I finally told the girls that I was working with Ford Canada, they were so happy for me.
+When Wendy and I finally told the girls that I was working with Ford Canada (through ICUC Social), they were so happy for me.
 I was in tears.
 Not the same kind of tears when we sat them down to tell them I lost my job a year-and-a-half earlier.
 These were happy tears.
 Having the support of my family and friends was amazing, but seeing Wendy and my girls so happy for me was all that I needed at that moment.

 What does this mean for Big Daddy Kreativ?